indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingSSHKeysandKeyPairs.md

 1. While [creating a new Linux Instance](/docs/Subscribers/Compute/LinuxInstances/CreatingLinuxInstances), in the provisioning details form, choose any of the SSH options from the **Use SSH key pair** option under **Choose an Authentication method**.
 This will let you:
     1. Generate a new key pair.
     2. Upload a public key from your system.
-    3. Choose an already added SSH key in your apiculus Cloud account.
+    3. Select an existing SSH key from your Apiculus Cloud Console account.
     ![Linux SSH Key pair generation](img/SSHLinux.png)
 2. For existing Instances, you can set or reset SSH key associations by navigating to the **Instances  Operations** section and using the **Reset SSH Key** option.
 To use this option, the instance needs to be stopped first.
 This option lets you choose an SSH key already added to your Apiculus Cloud account.